Computation Offloading in Heterogeneous Vehicular Edge Networks: On-line and Off-policy Bandit Solutions: Related Works

 \section{Related Works}

 Computation offloading in a mobile environment has been investigated intensively in recent literature.
 In \cite{MCCZhang15}, the authors study the problem of energy conservation on mobile devices by offloading tasks to the infrastructure-based cloud.
 Reference \cite{OffVANETLyu17} proposes a heuristic offloading decision algorithm that optimizes the offloading decision while allocating communication and computation resources.
 A similar work is \cite{ComOffMixedFogCloud}, where the authors address the joint optimization of the offloading decisions, the allocation of computation resources, transmit power, and radio bandwidth.
 The problem of joint optimization of offloading decision, resource allocation, and content caching strategy is considered in \cite{ComOffWang17}.
 In \cite{LTEMixedFogCloud}, the authors target a joint optimization of offloading decision making, computation resource allocation, resource block assignment, and power distribution in a mixed fog and cloud network.
 In \cite{ArashWCNC}, the authors propose a partial offloading solution considering the sojourn time of the mobile devices in order to minimize the latency and task loss.
+Reference \cite{NetSelINFOCOM19} couples network selection with service placement.
+The authors propose an online heuristic, where a centralized operator at each time instant chooses a base station and a proper service placement for each user.
+In \cite{YuJSAC16}, the authors consider a predictive Lyapunov optimization technique and propose a greedy predictive energy-aware network selection and resource allocation scheme.
+They model a mobile environment where the operator can adjust between power consumption and traffic delay.

-In \cite{AdaptiveComOff16}, the authors consider a dynamic environment with different wireless networks among which the decision is to select the network reducing the execution cost.
+In~\cite{AdaptiveComOff16}, the authors consider a dynamic environment with different wireless networks among which the decision is to select the network reducing the execution cost.
 Reference \cite{MobMigOff} proposes a fog offloading scheme in a mobile environment.
 In brief, if the sojourn time of a mobile user is less than the transmission time, it performs a local computation.
 In case of offloading, if the computation time is less than the sojourn time, the base station sends the result back to the user, otherwise, the task will be migrated to the cloud for relaying the result to the destination BS of the user.
 The objective of the work is to minimize cloud migration by proposing a generic-based solution.
 However, no queuing model is considered in these works and the task waiting time for processing is ignored.